Gendin’s Journal – Red Owl

 Red Owl

 Generally the mantle of Master passed gracefully from one generation to the next, although occasionally one seized power through coercion and violence.
-At other times a Master was removed by a son or brother or father because of incompetence.
+At other times a Master was removed by a relative because of incompetence.
 The fragment of the Clan Gilderlo that lived in Sathea prospered.

-The twenty years of war with the bandit who styled himself Talon took a heavy toll on Red Owl.
+In modern times, the twenty years of war with the bandit who styled himself Talon took a heavy toll on Red Owl.
 As a child he was called Gimper, a name he hated.
 This drove him to succeed, destroying his detractors and forming the Black Eagles to rival Red Owl.
 As an adult I called him Fundament, a name he hated more than Gimper, possibly because I called him that.
-I was the Assassin of Sathea, and Fundament envied me to the point of madness.
+I was the Assassin of Sathea, and Fundament envied me and hated me beyond the point of madness.

 Tactically, the man was genius.
 In the short term he out-thought most of his enemies, which made him victorious.
 In a matter of five years he had destroyed or ingested every criminal organization in Sathea – except Red Owl.
 This was no small feat, as Red Owl had been adversaries with some organizations, especially the gold elves, for centuries.